tommac08/docsv2/sources/index.md

 - On the Project Page, click on the `Run Build` icon to run a manual build

-This is a very basic version of getting a build going.
-Check out our [Detailed How To guide](build_case2.md) to learn how to customize your build further, add test/coverage reports and so on.
+This is a very basic version of a build.
+Go [here](build_case2.md) to learn how to customize your build further.

-A full reference to your project settings and build configuration is available [here](project_settings.md).
+A complete reference to your project settings and build configuration is available [here](project_settings.md).

 *****